chuta/trufflesuite.github.io/_site/public/docs/getting_started/compile.md

 # Location

 All of your contracts are located in the `./contracts` directory.
 By default you're given an example Solidity [contract](http://solidity.readthedocs.org/en/latest/contracts.html) file and an example Solidity [library](http://solidity.readthedocs.org/en/latest/contracts.html#libraries) file, both with filenames ending in `.sol`.
-Although a Solidity library is different than a contract, for documentation purposes we're going to lump these into the same word, "contracts".
+Although a Solidity library is different from a contract, for documentation purposes we're going to lump these into the same word, "contracts".

 # Command